Acne Treatment in Liverpool

 How can Aesthetics of Liverpool help treat acne?

 Unfortunately, treating acne is often a long journey.
 However, with determination and a proper treatment plan, you can improve your acne.
-Our aim is to get you to a place where you are happy with the way that your skin looks.
+Our aim is to get you to a place where you are happy with how your skin looks.
 We are here for you every step of the way.

 What does Acne look like?

 Acne can manifest in many different ways, depending on the individual.
-If you suffer with acne, you may find that you have one type of spot listed below, or that your skin has multiple spots at any given time.
+If you suffer from acne, you may find that you have one type of spot listed below or that your skin has multiple spots at any given time.

 - Cysts.
 This is the most severe type of spot caused by acne.
 Cysts are large pus-filled lumps that look similar to boils and carry the greatest risk of causing permanent scarring